Narconon Drug Education Workshops in the Philippines

 3. So far it’s good.
 Nothing to improve especially to the mention of this training program.

 4. More knowledge to use in my profession.
 I am glad I learned more on your training program.

 5. I am a policewoman in the Philippines drug enforcement.
 This training will help a lot.

 1. How to teach children about the effects of drugs and how to deliver drug lectures properly.

 2. How to organize and deliver my lecture more properly so I can catch the audiences attention every time I do my lectures.

 3. More hours so we could apply what we have learned in an intensive manner on the lectures.
 They were very comprehensive.

 4. It made me more interested and made my commitment much stronger to fight the drug menace.

 5. Assistant education and training officer resource speaker facilitator.

-The training was really an eye opener.
-The detoxification and communications drills.
+The training was really an eye-opener.
+The detoxification and communications exercises.
 The best part of the training is the practicals.
 It’s really a very exciting adventure to give kids data that even I myself just learned.
 It’s sad that we have limited time.
 The feeling of giving data to kids is my best experience!